Vietnamese Revolutionary Youth League: The political landscape of Guangzhou in the 1920s

-Vietnamese Exilic Revolutionaries in Guangzhou
+Vietnamese exilic revolutionaries in Guangzhou

-Before Nguyen Ai Quoc's arrival, many Vietnamese activists had gathered in Guangzhou and organized anticolonial movements.
-Sharing with the same patriotic passion and resentment towards the French colonizers, these exilic revolutionaries and organizations prepared potential members for Thanh Nien.
+Before the arrival of Nguyen Ai Quoc, a number of Vietnamese activists had already gathered in Guangzhou and were engaged in anticolonial activities.
+Sharing a common patriotic commitment and opposition to French colonial rule, these exilic revolutionaries and their organizations created a foundation from which Thanh Niên could later draw members.

-Two organizations are studied most by scholars: Phan Boi Chau’s Restoration League (Viet Nam Quang Phuc Hoi) in the 1910s and Tam Tam Xa in the 1920s.
-Some of the Tam Tam Xa members, like Lam Duc Thu, had previously participated in Phan Boi Chau’s Restoration League.
-It was out of Tam Tam Xa, a small radical group of Vietnamese, that Thanh Nien was created.
-Founded in 1923, Tam Tam Xa was made of seven quasi-intellectuals, including Le Hong Son and Ho Tung Mau.
-Most of them were elementary-school teachers from the Nghe-Tinh region.
-The best-known event of Tam Tam Xa was Pham Hong Thai’s attempt to assassinate the French governor of Indochine, Martial Merlin, in 1924.
-Unfortunately, Thai’s mission failed and he drowned himself in a lake while escaping.
-Guangdong Revolutionary Government buried him next to the tomb of 72 martyrs who sacrificed in the Huang Hua Gang Uprising, in spite of French protests.
+Two organizations have been most frequently examined by scholars: Phan Bội Châu's Restoration League (Việt Nam Quang Phục Hội) in the 1910s and Tam Tam Xa in the 1920s.
+Several members of Tam Tam Xa, such as Lam Duc Thu, had previously taken part in Phan Boi Chau's Restoration League.
+Tam Tam Xa—a small radical group of Vietnamese revolutionaries—served as the nucleus from which Thanh Niên eventually emerged.
+Established in 1923, Tam Tam Xa consisted of seven quasi-intellectuals, including Le Hong Son and Ho Tung Mau, most of whom were elementary school teachers from the Nghe–Tinh region.
+The group became widely known for Phạm Hồng Thái's attempted assassination of the French Governor-General of Indochina, Martial Merlin, in 1924.
+The attempt failed, and Pham Hong Thai drowned himself while escaping.
+Despite French objections, the Guangdong Revolutionary Government buried him beside the tomb of the 72 martyrs of the Huanghuagang Uprising.

-After contacting and talking to the existing anticolonial groups in Shanghai, Guangzhou and Wuhan between 1924 and 1925, especially members of Tam Tam Xa, Nguyen Ai Quoc reported to the Executive Committee of the Communist International (ECCI) that these anticolonial groups “know nothing about politics, and much less about organizing the masses.”
-Thus, instead of founding a formal communist party, Nguyen Ai Quoc decided to form a new organization based on Tam Tam Xa, as a nursery for educating and training young people, whose political ideas were still unformed despite their increasing dissatisfaction, to be committed Marxist-Leninist revolutionaries.
-In other words, the origin of Vietnamese Revolutionary Youth League can be traced back to Nguyen Ai Quoc's conversion of Tam Tam Xa to communism.
+Between 1924 and 1925, after making contact with existing anticolonial groups in Shanghai, Guangzhou, and Wuhan, particularly members of Tam Tam Xa, Nguyen Ai Quoc reported to the Executive Committee of the Communist International (ECCI) that these groups "know nothing about politics, and much less about organizing the masses."
+Rather than founding a formal communist party at that stage, he decided to establish a new organization based on Tam Tam Xa that would serve as a training ground for young activists whose political views were still unformed despite their growing dissatisfaction with colonial rule.
+In this sense, the origins of the Vietnamese Revolutionary Youth League can be traced to Nguyen Ai Quoc's transformation of Tam Tam Xa into an explicitly Marxist–Leninist organization.